Anish-Saxena/impress_micro2024/README.md

-# START: Scalable Tracking for Any Rowhammer Threshold
+# ImPress: Securing DRAM Against Data-Disturbance Errors via Implicit Row-Press Mitigation

-This repository is part of the evaluation artifact for the [START](https://arxiv.org/abs/2308.14889) paper, which will appear at [HPCA 2024](https://www.hpca-conf.org/2024/).
+This repository is part of the evaluation artifact for the [ImPress](https://arxiv.org/pdf/2407.16006) paper, which will appear at [MICRO 2024](https://microarch.org/micro57/).

+**Acknowledgement:** This artifact and simulation infrastructure have been adapted from [START (HPCA'24)](https://github.com/Anish-Saxena/rowhammer_champsim).

 ## Introduction

-Experiments in the START paper are conducted using [ChampSim](https://github.com/ChampSim/ChampSim), a cycle-level multi-core simulator, interfaced with [DRAMSim3](https://github.com/umd-memsys/dramsim3), a detailed memory system simulator.
-The trace download and jobfile management is borrowed from the infrastructure used in [Pythia](https://github.com/CMU-SAFARI/Pythia).
-Accordingly, the code and experimentation framework of START has been partitioned into 3 repositories for modularity.
+Experiments in the ImPress paper are conducted using [ChampSim](https://github.com/ChampSim/ChampSim), a cycle-level multi-core simulator, interfaced with [DRAMSim3](https://github.com/umd-memsys/dramsim3), a detailed memory system simulator.
+The jobfile management is adapted from the infrastructure used in [pythia](https://github.com/CMU-SAFARI/pythia).

-This repository hosts the experimental workflow (experiment directories, jobfiles, stat collection, etc.) adopted from Pythia.

-**NOTE:** The documentation is common across all 3 repositories, so feel free to start here.

 ## System Requirements